Lahiru Madushanka: Personal life and early career

 Madushanka first entered to Elahera Maha Vidyalaya for primary education.
 After passing grade 5 scholarship, he entered to St. Thomas' College, Matale where he continued to rise in cricket career.
 After playing for the school matches, he has picked to the under-19 cricket team for the Quadrangular Under-19 Series in 2011.
 He showed immense talent within the series, where his knock of 63 and 4 for 17 runs against India U-19, produced only in the losing side with just 5 runs short.
 Within the series, against Australia U-19s, Lahiru scored an unbeaten 56 runs, giving the team total of 225.
 Australia finally lost the match by 86 runs.

 Madhushanka is married to longtime partner Thilini Kaluarachchi where the wedding was celebrated in June 2020 in Arangala Resort, Naula.
+The couple has one son.

 Domestic career

-On 2012, Lahiru was picked to the Under-19 World Cup 2012.
+In 2012, Lahiru was picked to the Under-19 World Cup 2012.
 The first match for Sri Lanka was against Namibia U-19s, where Lahiru was able to pick up 4 for 15 runs.
 The match was eventually won by Sri Lanka with 195 runs.
 He took 6 wickets for 24 runs against Ireland U-19 team, where Sri Lanka won the match by 109 runs.

-On 2015 cricket season, Lahiru played for the Bloomfield in SLC Twenty20 Tournament 2015.
+In the 2015 cricket season, Lahiru played for the Bloomfield in SLC Twenty20 Tournament 2015.
 He scored his highest T20 score of 41* runs against Sri Lanka Air Force Sports Club.

 Madushanka was included to the Sri Lanka A team for the tour in New tealand and played the second unofficial ODI.
 He took 2 wickets for 57 runs and Sri Lanka won the match by 7 wickets finally.
 However, he didn't include for the rest of the matches and Sri Lanka A finally lost the series to 3–2.

 In April 2018, he was named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.
 In August 2018, he was named in Colombo's squad the 2018 SLC T20 League.
 In March 2019, he was named in Galle's squad for the 2019 Super Provincial One Day Tournament.

 In July 2019, Madushanka was included to the Sri Lanka Emerging Team squad for the tour of South Africa.
 On 14 July 2019 in the final one day match against University Sports South Africa XI, Madushanka took 4 wickets for 35 runs and finally Sri Lanka Emerging Team won the match and series.
 He adjudged man of the match for bowling performances.

 In October 2020, he was drafted by the Dambulla Hawks for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named in the SLC Greys team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.